Below is a step-by-step tutorial with everything you need to know about launching your first Hopin event from start to finish.

 Step #3: Create your Reception page

 If you’re hosting an event with no schedule, feel free to put a game plan here.
 For example, when an attendee first joins the event, where do you want them to go?
-Add that here.
-It’s also a good idea to add something such as, “How to get the most out of this event.”
+Let them know here It’s also a good idea to add some tips such as, “how to get the most out of this event.”

 The Reception page is also where you can add any links to resources that your attendees should know about.

 If you have sponsors for your event and you’d like to display them on your reception page, you’ll need to first add them from the Venue > Sponsors tab.
 Once added, go back to the Reception tab and add your sponsors.

 Sponsor logos can be tiered into three levels of sponsorships: gold, silver and bronze.
 Learn more about how to add sponsors to your event in our guide Add sponsors to your event on Hopin.

 See our guide How to customize your Reception page for complete details and instructions.

 How to create a Session